Decimalisation: Mauritania and Madagascar

 Mauritania and Madagascar theoretically retain currencies with units whose values are in the ratio five to one: the Mauritanian ouguiya (MRU) is equivalent to five khoums, and the Malagasy ariary (MGA) to five iraimbilanja.

-In practice, however, the value of each of these two larger units is very small: as of 2021, the MRU is traded against the euro at about 44 to one, and the MGA at about 4,600 to one.
+In practice, however, the value of each of these two larger units is very small: as of 2021, the MRU is traded against the euro at about 44:1, and the MGA at about 4,600:1.
 In each of these countries, the smaller denomination is no longer used, although in Mauritania there is still a "one-fifth ouguiya" coin.

 Non-currency cases

 Securities

 In the special context of quoting the prices of stocks, traded almost always in blocks of 100 or more shares and usually in blocks of many thousands, stock exchanges in the United States used eighths or sixteenths of dollars, until converting to decimals between September 2000 and April 2001.

 Similarly, in the United Kingdom, the prices of government securities continued to be quoted in multiples of 1/32 of a pound (7 1/2 d or 3 1/8 p) long after the currency was decimalised.